Gingerbread (1 serving(s))

 Stay Hydrated

-Engage in light physical activity, like a 15-minute walk, after eating to help lower blood sugar levels.
+Engage in light physical activity like walking after eating gingerbread to help your body use the glucose efficiently.

-Sprinkle cinnamon on your gingerbread, as it may help improve insulin sensitivity.
+Sprinkle a bit of cinnamon on your gingerbread or in your accompanying yogurt, as it may help improve insulin sensitivity.

 Monitor Timing